 You know things are going pretty good for a TV series when a second season has been ordered even before the first season has premiered.
 That is exactly how things played out for Netflix’s The Witcher.
-Even though the Henry Cavill-led series has received lukewarm critical reviews, the fan support for it has been tremendous and with Netflix already confirming at least The Witcher season 2, what direction will we see Geralt of Rivia take?
+Even though the Henry Cavill-led series has received lukewarm critical reviews, the fan support for it has been tremendous, the ratings some of the best, and with Netflix already confirming at least The Witcher season 2, what direction will we see Geralt of Rivia take?

 Lauren Schmidt Hissrich was charged with the large task of bringing Geralt’s story to the small screen.
 So when it was announced that The Witcher season 2 is happening Hissrich was obviously thrilled.
 She told Variety: “I’m so thrilled that before fans have even seen our first season, we are able to confirm that we’ll be returning to The Continent again to continue telling the stories of Geralt, Yennefer and Ciri.”

 Hissrich continues on as the series showrunner and hopes to build on season 1, which was based on author Andrzej Sapkowski’s collection of short stories The Last Wish and Sword of Destiny.

 It’s no easy task bringing Geralt, Yennefer and Ciri’s story together, as evidenced by how (much to critics’ chagrin) Hissrich built the world of The Witcher.
 It may be easier in Witcher season 2, but for season 1 difficulty was in how Hissrich chose to introduce the show’s three characters by using three separate timelines.
 Those who read Sapkowski’s books were immediately confused as were viewers who weren’t sure what was going on.

 For The Witcher season 2, they’ve confirmed they’re doing things differently and the show will no longer jump around between different timelines.
 When asked how The Witcher season 2’s story will be structured showrunner Lauren S. Hissrich had this to say…